 Official Unreal Engine Documentation about Virtual Reality Development

-The VRGK includes a full Demo Level to explore and play around with.
-You can find it under Content > VRGK > Demo > Maps > Playground.
+VRGK includes a full Demo Level to explore and play around with.
+You can find it under Content > VRGK > Demo > Maps > Museum.

 Instead of creating new Game Modes, try to create Child Blueprints based on the BP_VRGameModeBase.
-This Game Mode has been made for the use with the VRGK.
+This Game Mode has been made for use with VRGK.